ripienaar/puppet-catalog-diff/README.md

 This tool is delivered as a Puppet Face.
 It thus requires a Puppet installation to properly run.

-The diff tool recognizes catalogs in yaml, marshall, or pson format.Currently automatic generation of the catalogs is done in the pson format.
+The diff tool recognizes catalogs in yaml, marshall, or pson format.
+Currently automatic generation of the catalogs is done in the pson format.

 The tool can automatically compile the catalogs for both your new and older servers.